david-cortes/isotree/README.md

 # IsoTree

-Fast and multi-threaded implementation of Isolation Forest (a.k.a. iForest) and variations of it such as Extended Isolation Forest (EIF), Split-Criterion iForest (SCiForest), Fair-Cut Forest, and other customizable variants, aimed at outlier/anomaly detection plus additions for imputation of missing values, distance/similarity calculation between observations, and handling of categorical data.
+Fast and multi-threaded implementation of Isolation Forest (a.k.a. iForest) and variations of it such as Extended Isolation Forest (EIF), Split-Criterion iForest (SCiForest), Fair-Cut Forest, Robust Random-Cut Forest (RRCF), and other customizable variants, aimed at outlier/anomaly detection plus additions for imputation of missing values, distance/similarity calculation between observations, and handling of categorical data.
 Written in C++ with interfaces for Python, R, and C. An additional wrapper for Ruby can be found [here](https://github.com/ankane/isotree).

 The new concepts in this software are described in:
 * [Revisiting randomized choices in isolation forests](https://arxiv.org/abs/2110.13402)